Archive for May, 2011

 Add the Chia seeds to your tea and stir well.

-Refrigerate and allow the Chia seeds to produce gel for about an hour, or longer if you can wait!
+Refrigerate and allow the Chia seeds to produce gel for about an hour, or overnight if you can wait!

 Shake the tea before serving and enjoy cold!